Elegant.

 Historic.

-Both royalty and non-royalty have spent their holidays here: King Friedrich August of Saxony and his family, the writer Sigurd Ibsen, the actor and playwright Bjørn Bjørnson, the pianist Friedman, the Duke of Aosta, the conductor Arturo Toscanini, the painters Leo Putz and Willy Valier and others.
-The guest list of the last century also includes the names of numerous Russian personalities.
-The esteemed visitors have given the resort and its buildings a real cosmopolitan flair..
+Royalty, artists, writers and many other distinguished personalities spent their holidays in Siusi allo Sciliar, giving the village a cosmopolitan and international flair.
+Prominent guests included King Frederick Augustus of Saxony and his family, the writer Sigurd Ibsen, the actor and playwright Bjørn Bjørnson, the pianist Friedmann, the Duke of Aosta, the conductor Arturo Toscanini and the painters Leo Putz and Willy Valier.
+The guest lists of the last century also feature numerous Russian personalities.
+These elite visitors had a lasting influence on Siusi allo Sciliar, its historic architecture, and its tourism development.

-The Mirabell Alpine Garden Resort & Spa was once the summer residence of the Russian Count Aleksej Bobrinskij, the Tsar's last ambassador to the imperial court in Vienna.
+The Hotel Mirabell Alpine Garden Resort & Spa in Siusi allo Sciliar was once the summer residence of Russian Count Aleksej Bobrinskij, the last ambassador to the Tsar at the Imperial Court in Vienna.

 A brief journey through time…